mamurak/model-server/README.md

 podman login --authfile $HOME/.docker/config.json reg.redhatgov.io:5000
 ```

-4a) Login to an OpenShift cluster with serverless support.
+4) Login to an OpenShift cluster with serverless support.

-4b) If using an external registry that requires authentication, create and link a secret so OpenShift can pull images from it.
+If an external registry that requires authentication is being used, create and link a secret so OpenShift can pull images from it.
 ```
 oc create secret docker-registry reg.redhatgov.io --docker-server=reg.redhatgov.io:5000 --docker-username=redhat --docker-password=password
 ```